PF

 Instructions

-1. 1Combine the unsalted butter and olive oil in a large skillet over medium-low heat.
-Once the butter has melted, stir in the onions and ½ teaspoon of salt.
-Cover and cook for 5 minutes.
-Remove lid and continue cooking, stirring often to prevent burning, until the onions are golden brown, about 30 minutes.
-Add the mushrooms and continue cooking until onions are deep golden brown and mushrooms are tender, about 10 more minutes.
-Transfer onions and mushrooms to a large bowl.
-Place in the refrigerator until completely cooled, about 15 to 20 minutes.
+1. 1Combine salted butter and olive oil in a large skillet over medium-low heat.
+Once the butter has melted, stir in the onion and salt.
+Cover and cook 5 minutes, then remove lid and continue cooking, stirring often, over medium heat until the onion is golden brown, about 30 minutes.
+Add the sliced mushrooms and cook until the onion is deep golden brown and mushrooms are tender, about 10 more minutes.
+Transfer to a bowl and refrigerate until completely cooled, about 15–20 minutes.

-2. 2Set the flank steak on a large cutting board and cover with plastic wrap.
-Use a meat mallet to pound steak to about ⅛-inch thickness.
-Season each side with ½ teaspoon of the salt and set aside to rest for at least 10 minutes.
+2. 2Place the flank steak on a cutting board, cover with plastic wrap, and pound with a meat mallet to ⅛-inch thickness.
+Season both sides with salt and let rest 10 minutes uncovered.

-7. 7Heat a large cast iron skillet over medium high heat.
-Once smoking, set the steak rolls in the skillet, seam-side up first, and brown for 3 minutes on each side, 9 minutes total.
+4. 4Heat a large cast iron skillet over medium-high heat until smoking, about 2–3 minutes.
+Place the steak rolls seam-side up in the skillet and sear 3 minutes per side until deeply browned, 9 minutes total.

-9. 9While the meat is resting, make the pan sauce.
-Over medium heat, add the garlic and cook, stirring often, until fragrant, about 1 minute.
-Add the white wine and increase the heat to medium-high.
-Bring to a simmer, scraping up any brown bits from the pan.
-Add the thyme and cook until the liquid has reduced to about a ¼ cup, about 4 to 5 minutes.
-Stir in the heavy cream and bring the sauce back up to a simmer.
-Cook, stirring often, until the sauce thickens slightly, about 2 minutes.
-Whisk in the salted butter and season with freshly cracked black pepper to taste.
-Transfer to a small bowl.
+6. 6Return the skillet to the stovetop over medium heat.
+Add the garlic and cook, stirring, until fragrant, about 1 minute.
+Add the white wine and increase heat to medium-high.
+Bring to a simmer, scraping up browned bits.
+Add fresh thyme and cook until liquid reduces to about ¼ cup, about 4–5 minutes.
+Stir in the heavy cream, bring back to a simmer, and cook over medium heat, stirring often, until thickened slightly, about 2 minutes.
+Whisk in salted butter and season with black pepper.

 Nutrition — Per Serving